sparkflows/sparkflows-docs/docs/databricks/user-guide/reading-tables.rst

 Read Databricks Table in Workflow
 ------------------------------------------

-In the workflow, use the processor 'ReadDatabricksTable'.
+In the workflow, use the processor **ReadDatabricksTable**.
 It will allow you to read tables from Databricks.

 Then, use the other processors in Fire for processing the data read from the Databricks Table.